 The main dashboard of Moza Pit House provides access to several key features, including steering angle adjustment, force feedback settings, and firmware updates.
 To adjust your steering angle, select the “Angle Adjust” tab and input your desired angle.
 You can also set limits for the left and right turn angles, and configure the device’s dead zone and sensitivity settings.

-You can navigate to the “Force Feedback” tab to customize your force feedback settings.
+Open the “Force Feedback” tab to customise your force feedback settings.
 Here, you can adjust various parameters such as torque, smoothing, and damping to fine-tune your driving experience.
 You can also save multiple profiles for different games or driving styles.

 Moza Pit House also includes firmware update functionality, which ensures that your device is always up-to-date with the latest features and improvements.
 To update your firmware, simply click on the “Firmware Update” tab and follow the on-screen instructions.

-My favorite feature (depending on the wheel you own) is the RGB configurability inside Pit House.
-For an early version of the software Moza has done a really good job with Pit House.
+My favourite feature (depending on the wheel you own) is the RGB configurability inside Pit House.
+For an early version of the software,e Moza has done a really good job with Pit House.
 Imagine how it might be in a year’s time, after all these platforms both offer continuous improvement via their firmware and driver updates.

 How do they feel?